felipetovarhenao/bell-tutorials/public/markdown/13_keys.md

 # Keys

-> _Organizing and Accessing Data with Key-Value Pairs_

 In _bell_, **keys** are a way to associate labels (_keys_) with values, creating so-called _key-value_ pairs.
 Keys are particularly useful for organizing data in a structured and readable way.
 In musical contexts, keys can label chords, instruments, dynamics, or even entire sections of a composition, making your code more intuitive and easier to manage.

 ---